 Raspberry Pi’s abilities enable users to play arcade video games or games in the style of early-generation gaming consoles.
 Enthusiasts have managed to replicate the arcade machines both in miniature form and also in their original size.
 Some machines even come equipped with a coin slot for an authentic arcade feel.
 The combination of Raspbian and the emulator application RetroPie form a popular software basis for these Raspberry Pi projects.

 Magic Mirror is a Raspberry Pi project created by Dutch developer, Michael Teeuw.
 This is a one-way-mirror, which conceals a monitor and the micro-computer.
 The time, weather, upcoming appointments, and more can be displayed on the mirror’s glass.
 Due to the popularity and publicity the developer has received since publishing his DIY manual, he’s created a second, optimised version of the MagicMirror, which can be extended endlessly due to its modular structure.
 Since the code is completely open source, the MagicMirror has developed into a huge community in recent years, with the magicmirror.builders page serving as a central exchange platform and contact point for all interested parties.

 Zelda Automated Home

-The YouTuber Allen Pan, aka Sufficiently Advanced came up with a very special Raspberry Pi project: He has also created a “Smart Home” environment, granting him convenient control of the technical devices within his own four walls, all operated on a Raspberry Pi.
-However, this home automation system is not operated through voice control, text commands or a web interface, but instead by playing melodies from the Nintendo classic “The Legend of Zelda: Ocarina of Time”.
-Like Link (the hero of this groundbreaking video game), the YouTube star uses an ocarina to play “Zelda’s Lullaby” to open his front door, for example.
+YouTuber Allen Pan, aka Sufficiently Advanced came up with a special Raspberry Pi project.
+He has created a ‘smart home’ environment to control the technical devices within his own four walls, all operated by a Raspberry Pi.
+However, this home automation system is not engaged using voice or text commands nor a web interface.
+Instead, it is controlled by playing melodies from the game ‘The Legend of Zelda: Ocarina of Time’ by Nintendo.
+Much like Link - the hero of the video game - the YouTube star uses an ocarina to play ‘Zelda’s Lullaby’ to open his front door, for example.